multiscale/muscle3/docs/source/distributed_execution.rst

 ````````

 To run the simulation MUSCLE3 will have to start our Python programs, and we need to
 tell it how to do that.
-This is done by some definitions in
+This is done by some definitions in ``rd_programs.ymmsl``.
+Note
-``rd_programs.ymmsl``.
-Note that this file actually contains definitions for all
+that this file actually contains definitions for all of our programs, but we'll focus on
-of our programs, but we'll focus on the Python ones here:
+the ``reaction_python`` one here:

 .. code-block:: yaml